zuriby/blobs/the-algebra-machine.md

 The **Analyst** approaches this like a manual laborer.
 They view $x$ as a moving target, a number that shifts and slides.
 To tame it, they chop the number line into pieces—"Let's check when $x$ is large," "Let's check when $x$ is negative."
 They build fences (inequalities), estimate errors, locate critical points.
 Take the derivative, set it to zero, solve the cubic $4x^3 - 2x - 6 = 0$, evaluate...

 It works.
 It's honest, hard work.
-But it's the math of "good enough."
+But it's the math of "good enough." [here](#footnote)

 The **Algebraist** looks at the same expression and sees something else entirely.
 They don't see a moving number; they see a static structure waiting to be revealed: